awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

    For ARIN, add the certificate in the "Public Comments" section for your address range\.

-   For RIPE, add the certificate as a new "desc" field for your address range\.
+   For RIPE, add the certificate as a new "descr" field for your address range\.

 ### Create a Signed Authorization Message<a name="byoip-signed-authorization-message"></a>